 Data breaches involve the theft of personal or corporate identification numbers.
 Targets may include:

-- Personal data, including social security numbers, that enable identity theft.
+- Personal data, including social security numbers, that enables identity theft.

 - Financial information, including banking credentials and credit card numbers, that enable fraudulent purchases.

-- Operational data, including contracts, suppliers, and the details of key business relationships, that compromise a organization’s credibility.
+- Operational data, including contracts, suppliers, and the details of key business relationships, that compromise an organization’s credibility.